-At both March 31, 2008 and December 31, 2007, the Company had warrants to purchase common stock that were denominated in both U.S. and Canadian dollars, which results in the Company having warrants outstanding that are denominated outside our U.S. dollar functional currency.
+At both June 30, 2008 and December 31, 2007, the Company had warrants outstanding to purchase common stock that were denominated in both U.S. and Canadian dollars, which results in the Company having warrants outstanding that are denominated outside the Company's U.S. dollar functional currency.